techidaily/site-windows11/source/_posts/breaking-the-mold-unleashing-dormant-windows-11-powers.md

  This may not be a feature that everyone is comfortable with or even needs, which is why it languishes in last place.
 While it is an interesting add-on, you probably won’t be using it unless it is a work-related necessity.

- The process to[install Windows Subsystem for Android](https://www.makeuseof.com/windows-11-sideload-android-apps/) and[for Linux](https://www.makeuseof.com/windows-11-install-run-bash/) isn’t all that straightforward, so it might keep the everyday Windows 11 user away.
-But keep in mind that[running Android apps on Windows](https://www.makeuseof.com/windows-11-android-system-requirements/) will need a PC with top-notch specs.
+ The process to [install Windows Subsystem for Android](https://www.makeuseof.com/windows-11-sideload-android-apps/) and [for Linux](https://www.makeuseof.com/windows-11-install-run-bash/) isn’t all that straightforward, so it might keep the everyday Windows 11 user away.
+But keep in mind that [running Android apps on Windows](https://www.makeuseof.com/windows-11-android-system-requirements/) will need a PC with top-notch specs.

 ## It Would Be Best to Familiarize Yourself With These Windows 11 Features